Hello, jazz guitarists! This lesson will teach you about one of the basic building blocks of music - intervals.

 This combination results in a very moody-sounding chord voicing.

 That's just the tip of the iceberg with this stuff!
-Try to analyze your favourite voicings and pinpoint what you like about their interval structure.
+Try to analyze your favorite voicings and pinpoint what you like about their interval structure.
 Knowing what you like can help your playing sound more original.

 Intervals in Chord Progressions 20:45